MunskyGroup/Vo_et_al_2023_Matlab/README.md

 2. Symbolic Computing Toolbox.
 3. Global Optimization Toolbox.
 4. Parallel Computing Toolbox.
-5. The Matlab Tensor Toolbox, which can be found at https://www.tensortoolbox.org/.
-You will need to make sure to add the TTB to the Matlab path before running the provided codes.

 The main folder of this repository contains three scripts of interest.
 For each, it is recommended that you open these in the matlab editor and run one cell at a time.